 - Member of the Audit Committee

 - Member of the Investment Committee

 - Chairman of the Remuneration Committee

-- Chairman of the Nomination Committee

 Ian Thomas Huntley, BA - Independent Non-Executive Director

 Mr Huntley joined the Board as a Non-executive Director in February 2009.
 After a career in financial journalism Mr Huntley acquired "Your Money Weekly" newsletter in 1973.
 Over the following 33 years, Mr Huntley built the Your Money Weekly newsletter into one of Australia's best known investment advice publications.
 He and partners sold the business to Morningstar Inc of the USA in mid 2006.